Helperbird/website/src/pages/features/zoom.md

 url: features/zoom/
 ---

+## About This Feature

-Increase the text and images on any page to suit your needs.
+Helperbird's Page & Text Magnifier makes it easy to zoom in on text and images on any web page.
+Whether you need to make things bigger for better readability or visibility, this tool lets you adjust the zoom to suit your needs.
-Zooming right into the page.

-## Tell me more about this feature

-Helperbirds zoom/magnifier feature allows you to zoom out and zoom out as much as you need.
-All while keeping the contents of the page in the ratio you pick.
+## Benefits

+### Better Readability
+Make text and images larger so they are easier to see and read.

+### Consistent Zoom
+The zoom level stays the same as you move from page to page, so you don’t have to keep adjusting it.

+### Improved Focus
+Zooming in can help remove distractions, making it easier to focus on what’s important.

+### Easy to Use
+Just a few clicks to zoom in or out, making it simple for anyone to adjust the size of the text and images.

-## How it helps?
+## Features

-The zoom percentage set will stay while you browse between different web pages helping to keep a consistent zoom level.

-It can help to focus as it can remove the full display of cluttered web pages.
+- **Control Zoom Level**: Easily zoom in and out to get the perfect size for text and images.
+- **Consistent Browsing**: Keep the same zoom level as you move between pages.
+- **Remove Clutter**: Zooming in can help clear away distractions on busy web pages.
+- **Simple to Use**: Adjusting the zoom is easy and quick, with just a few clicks.